philip0014/graph-visualizer/README.md

 </p>

 ## About Graph Visualizer
 Great way to visualise graph algorithms such as Maze Generator and Shortest Path in 2D grid.
+Try to play with it <a href="https://philip0014.github.io/graph-visualizer/">here</a>.

 <p align="center">
 	<img src="assets/dfs.gif" width="500">